Skip to main content

 Illinois State University Police launched its first therapy dog in 2019.
 This highly trained, four-legged "Pawfficer" builds bridges between officers and the community, sharing unconditional love at safety, educational, and community events.

-When will the new Pawfficer arrive?
+When did Pawfficer Korg arrive?

-Who is training the Pawfficer?
+Who trained the Pawfficer?

-What skills will the Pawfficer have?
+What skills does Pawfficer Korg have?

 Registered Student Organizations and Departments can request a meet-and-greet with the Community Engagement Unit and the Pawfficer by filling out a form on our website or through the Safe Redbirds App.
 Due to high demand, we appreciate your patience and flexibility when scheduling.